 4. Compress images to reduce size

 Another way to reduce image sizes is with image compression.
 But compressing image files comes with the risk of compressing image too much and reduce it to a lower image quality.
 Compression must be done to an optimum level as it can be very effective at reducing the size of the image, and besides lowering the costs of storage space and bandwidth, a reduced image size goes a long way to retaining your users’ attention with faster, smaller downloads.
+This optimization process can be complemented by an SPF record checker for maintaining robust email deliverability when including images in your email content.

 Tip: Gumlet automatically converts all JPEG/PNG images to progressive image and applies lossless quality optimizations by default resulting in 30-50% reduction in resultant image size with almost no loss in quality.
 This results in faster load time and improved SEO.